craigtfromatl/Sitecore-Server-Switch/README.md

 ## What's in the Box?
 * Sitecore_Switch_CM_CD_Lucene_Solr.ps1 script - Base script that swaps files for use in different server configurations.

-* Includes Folder - Separate Powershell files that contains the file differences for different versions of Sitecore.
+* '''includes''' Folder - Separate Powershell files that contains the file differences for different versions of Sitecore.
 See [Supported Sitecore Versions](#supported-sitecore-versions) for details.

 ## How to Use this Module